frederic-perez/AmE-dictionary/data/idioms.md

 __good enough for jazz__ Sufficient to suit the purpose(s) at hand without needing to be perfect.
 __good enough to eat__ To have an extremely beautiful or aesthetically pleasing appearance.
 __good for nothing__ Entirely without value; of no use whatsoever.
 (Hyphenated if used as a modifier before a noun.)
-__good for you__ A complimentary expression of encouragement for something that someone has done or received.
+__good for you(!)__ :three: A complimentary expression of encouragement for something that someone has done or received.
 __good for__ __4__ Equivalent in value; also, valid for. _These coupons are good for a 20 percent discount._ _He was good for many murders._
 __good God!__ An oath expressing surprise, shock, frustration, anger, or annoyance.
-__good going__ An informal expression of praise for having done something well.
-(It can also be used sarcastically to mean the opposite.)
+__good going__ :two: _informal_ An expression of praise for having done something well.
+(It can also be used sarcastically to mean the opposite.) _Good going, Frank, now we’re going to have to rebuild this entire model from scratch._
+__good graces__ Favorable, kindly, or approving regard or treatment.
+Usually used in the phrase “in someone’s good graces” or some variation thereof. _John’s been in my good graces ever since he helped get me out of debt._
-__good gracious__ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.
+__good gracious__ :two: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Good gracious, look at the time!
+How is it nearly midnight already?_
-__good job__ An informal expression of praise for having done something well.
-(It can also be used sarcastically to mean the opposite.)
+__good job__ :two: _informal_ An expression of praise for having done something well.
+(It can also be used sarcastically to mean the opposite.) _Good job, Frank, now we’re going to have to rebuild this entire model from scratch._
 __good Lord__
 __good old__ :three::dart: Used before a noun to describe a familiar person or thing with affection or approval. _Good old John: you can always count on him to help._ _I don’t need fancy shoes.
 I prefer good old sneakers._ _They were talking about the good old days._
 __good omen__ :two: A sign, either real or imagined, of good fortune or a propitious outcome. _I saw a dove on my windowsill this morning; I’d say it’s a good omen for the rest of my day._
 __good riddance__ :three: An expression used when one is pleased that someone or something is leaving or stopping.
 A shortened version of the phrase “good riddance to bad rubbish.” _Well, I didn’t want to talk to you anyway, so good riddance!_ _A lot of voters are prepared to say “good riddance” to her at the end of her term._
 __good sport__ :three: (good sports) A person who takes a bad situation well.
-__good-natured__ :two: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality.
+__good-natured__ :three: Of or having a kindly, affable, beneficent, and/or obliging propensity, inclination, or personality. _Mark is so good-natured, always willing to lend a hand no matter what the task._
 __goodbye, cruel world__ _cliché_ An exclamation, note, or statement made immediately prior to one’s death, especially by suicide.
 __goodness gracious__ :two: A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation. _Goodness gracious, look at the time!
 How is it nearly midnight already?_
 __goodness me__ A mild exclamation of surprise, alarm, dismay, annoyance, or exasperation.